Dalilatu/Log-Analysis-and-Threat-hunting-using-Windows-Event-logs-and-splunk/README.md

 # Log Analysis and Threat Hunting with Windows Event logs and Splunk
-## Description
+## Inserting Logs on Splunk.
-This repository explains how to analyse logs using Windows Event logs and Splunk.
+This repository explains how to insert windows event logs on Splunk
 <br />